UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <codeblock id="04_13">
 - Are you using lists as the values in your dictionary?
-- Are you making sure to use floats for price?
+- Are you making sure to use floats for the price?
-- are all your items and collections spelts correctly?
+- are all your items and collections spelled correctly?

 </codeblock>